mifzalfauzi/mifzalfauzi/README.md

-- 👋 Hi, I’m Mifzal.
-- I’m interested in Software Development.
-- 🌱 I’m currently learning on C# and the .NET Framework.

-Reach me at mifzalmaf@gmail.com or through my LinkedIn : linkedin.com/in/mifzalfauzi
+I'm Mifzal.
+Currently implementing C# and the .NET framework in Software Development.
+You can reach me via email at mifzalmaf@gmail.com or through my LinkedIn profile at linkedin.com/in/mifzalfauzi.